conversationai/perspectiveapi/api_reference.md

 ### Toxicity and subtypes model definitions

-These models are the only one with production support in a couple of languages.
+These models are the only ones with production support in a couple of languages.
 See the for the full list.

 *   **TOXICITY**: rude, disrespectful, or unreasonable comment that is likely to make people leave a discussion.